Covid 19 coronavirus: Cabinet to consider next steps as signs emerge the lockdown is working

 * Latest developments and essential information

-Cabinet Ministers will today work through what needs to be happen for the nationwide lockdown to end in 16 days, and while no decision has been made, the Prime Minister says there are reasons for optimism.
+Cabinet ministers will today work through what needs to happen for the nationwide lockdown to end in 16 days - and while no decision has been made, the Prime Minister says there are reasons for optimism.

 New Zealand seems to have avoided the exponentially tighter grip that Covid-19 has unleashed on other nations, but Jacinda Ardern was quick to warn that anyone relaxing their behaviour could jeopardise the progress made so far.